-Few of us have the option of taking ‘puppy leave’ to stay home to house train our new puppies.
+Few people have the option of taking "puppy leave" to stay home to house train their new puppies.
 That means your puppy will almost certainly be spending hours at home alone.
 Not only will you need to train your puppy to eliminate outside, but you'll also need to train it to hold off on elimination until you're home and ready to go outside.
-This can take time and patience: puppies typically have no more ability to "hold it" than the average four-year-old child.
-In fact, if your puppy will be confined for longer than four hours at a time, consider giving it access to an indoor potty area during confinement.
+This can take time and patience; puppies typically have no more ability to "hold it" than the average four-year-old child.
+If your puppy will be confined for longer than four hours at a time, consider giving it access to an indoor potty area during confinement.

 Is Your Puppy Ready for Elimination Training?

-The younger your puppy is, the more often she will need to eliminate.
+The younger your puppy is, the more often it will need to eliminate.
 Maturity plays a part in house training puppies just like it does in potty training children.
-You can judge your puppy’s maturity by noticing how many ‘motion driven’ accidents your puppy has, as compared to ‘intention driven’.
+You can judge your puppy’s maturity by noticing how many motion-driven accidents your puppy has, as compared to intention-driven.

-Motion driven accidents happen as your puppy is romping through the house, squats, then keeps running.
-Keep in mind that since you didn’t know your puppy was going to go and she didn’t know she was going to go, there is no reason to try to redirect motion driven accidents.
-Instead, concentrate your redirection efforts on ‘intention driven’ accidents.
+Motion-driven accidents happen as your puppy is romping through the house, squats, then keeps running.
+Keep in mind that since you didn’t know your puppy was going to go and it didn’t know it was going to go, there is no reason to try to redirect motion driven accidents.
+Instead, concentrate your redirection efforts on intention-driven accidents.
 A dog can’t help motion driven accidents, as motion stimulates the bowels.
-But together, you can avoid intention driven accidents.
+But together, you can avoid intention-driven accidents.

 Defining Your Puppy’s Space